crodrigoturner/blog/content/blog/2025-02-18-reading-long-posts.md

 ---
 title: Reading long posts
-cover: '/img/20250218elevenlabs.png'
 tags:
 - Internet
-excerpt: How I digest longer articles
+excerpt: How I digest "longish" articles
 ---

 My reading list is quite extensive, 600+ articles, some of them will not be read.
 Ever.
 Some are not even articles, more like apps or services that I want to try.
 And others are very interesting but very long articles that I want to read/listen.